Remembering the Oregon District shooting victims 3 years later

 According to police, officers patrolling the Oregon District during bar closing time heard gunfire and saw a large crowd running away.

 Police immediately ran toward the gunfire and found the shooter.
 Police said he was actively firing and attempting to enter the bar.
-24-year-old Connor Betts was fatally shot by police at 1:06 a.m. before making it inside.
+The 24-year-old gunman was fatally shot by police at 1:06 a.m. before making it inside.

 Despite a swift and effective police response, irreversible damage had already been done.
 Nine people were killed and 27 others were hurt in the rampage.